vangberg/librevox/README.md

-Librevox was inspired by and uses code from Freeswitcher, which is distributed under the MIT license and (c) 2009 The Rubyists (Jayson Vaughn, Tj Vanderpoel, Michael Fellinger, Kevin Berry), Harry Vangberg
+Librevox was inspired by and uses code from Freeswitcher, which is distributed under the MIT license and (c) 2009 The Rubyists (Jayson Vaughn, Tj Vanderpoel, Michael Fellinger, Kevin Berry), Harry Vangberg, see `LICENSE-Freeswitcher`.

-Distributed under the terms of the MIT license.
+Librevox is distributed under the terms of the MIT license, see `LICENSE`.